rahulohol/node_backend/README.md

 * Rest Api's <br/>
 * MVC architecture
 * How to debug code with node js debugger in vs code.
-* Dynamic html file with ejs
+* Dynamic HTML file with ejs
 * MVC ( model view controller )